Small Business Funding

 Approval odds and what gets underwritten

 Banks lean on credit scores, collateral, tax returns, and longer time in business.
-Online lenders lean on cash flow — the deposits and balances in your business account — which is why they approve many businesses a bank would decline, including newer or lower-credit ones.
+Online funders lean on cash flow — the deposits and balances in your business account — which is why they approve many businesses a bank would decline, including newer or lower-credit ones.

 Cost and terms

 Banks generally offer lower rates and longer repayment terms.
-Online lenders charge more and keep terms shorter, pricing in the speed and the wider risk they accept.
+Online funders charge more and keep terms shorter, pricing in the speed and the wider risk they accept.
 Neither is automatically 'better' — a higher-cost loan you can get today can beat a cheaper one you can't get for six weeks, and vice versa.

 Why compare both at once